About our members

 (Video: Ashrita is interviewed about his records in Budapest, Hungary)

 From Melbourne, Australia, Dipali Cunningham is one of the outstanding women's ultrarunners of all time.
 She won every edition of the women's Six-Day Self-Transcendence Race in New York from 1999 to 2015, and in 2009 she set a new women's world road record of 513 miles at the age of 53.

 Tejvan Pettinger is a UK amateur cyclist, who rides for Sri Chinmoy Cycling Team.
 He won the UK national hill climb championship in 2013, and is known as a hill climb specialist after winning over 60 hill climb events within five years.
 He has also finished 2nd in the UK national 12 hour time trial championship (284 miles), and 3rd place in 2014 National 100 mile TT.

 Vajin has represented New Zealand in the 2011 Mountain & Ultra-Distance Commonwealth Championships, finishing 8th in the 55km trail race.
 In 2010, he won New Zealand's 60km Kepler Challenge Mountain Run at his first attempt.
 In 2016, he won the prestigious Swiss Alpine Challenge (see article)

-Vasanti Niemz was the first member of the Sri Chinmoy Marathon Team to swim the English Channel in 1985; 25 years later in 2010, she completed a 'channel triathlon', swimming, biking and running from Dover to her home town of Heidelberg, Germany.
+Vasanti Niemz was the first member of the Sri Chinmoy Marathon Team to swim the English Channel in 1985; 25 years later in 2010, she completed a 'channel triathlon', swimming, biking and running from Dover to Aachen, near the German border.